FB

 Finally, we will limit our discussion to avoid situations where the axle spindles do not align.
 This condition is unfortunately all too common with rigid axle stubs, and independent sides like the Axle-Less suspension.

-With a single axle, misalignment usually means the dog jog issue.
-(Assuming good parts, and good mounting.)
-Basically, the axle is not perpendicular to the trailer frame.
+With a single axle, misalignment usually means the dog running issue.
+(Assuming good axle parts, and tight axle mounting.)
+Basically, it means the axle is not perpendicular (true) to the trailer frame.

-For multiple axles, that can mean the dog jog (where axles are parallel but not perpendicular to the frame).
+For multiple axles, it can mean the same (where axles are parallel, but not perpendicular to the frame).
 Or, it can mean the trailer is trying to run circles while you are pulling it straight.
 (This happens when the axles are not parallel with each other, like in the image below.)
-None of these conditions are good.

 Tandem Axles Skew

 Exaggerated example of tandem axles not parallel.
-These seem so obvious here, but remember, it is an exaggeration.
-Some minor variations of this are not uncommon, and they will cause trouble when towing.
+It seems obvious here, but remember, this image is an exaggeration.
+Some minor variations of this are not uncommon, yet they will cause trouble when towing.

 Then there are the “axle-less” trailer axles which pose another level of difficulty in alignment.
 With axle-less, it is very easy to mount the trailer axle in ways the wheels themselves are not parallel.
 While this is a more involved discussion, it is worth the note here.
-It this is of interest, try this more detailed article I recommend reading about mounting an Axle-less suspension.
+If this is of interest, I recommend reading the article about mounting an Axle-less suspension for a lot more detail.

 Mount a Single Trailer Axle Straight